technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 3. Top right in your notebook click **Select Kernel** button then **Browse marketplace for kernel extensions**.
 Install the top extension in the list called **Jupyter**.
 4. Click the button top right now be called **Python 3 (ipykernel)**, then click **Python Environments...**, then select the kernel that is our virtual python enviroment that is called **.venv...**.
 5. Rename the notebook to **Workshop3W_Master.ipynb** by right-clicking it in the explorer on the left and selecting "Rename".
 6. Modify the first cell in your notebook so that it's a Markdown cell.
-You can do this by clicking on the three dots on the top right of the cell and in the dropdown menu select **Change Cell to Markdown**.
+You can do this by clicking on the word "python" in the bottom right of the cell and selecting "markdown" from the drop-down list in the command menu that opens.

 **Add this as your first Markdown cell:**